khizarkamran/khizarkamran/README.md

 # Hey, I'm Khizar 👋

-Full-stack engineer and CS student at Brooklyn College (graduating June 2027), based in New York City.
+A CS student at Brooklyn College (graduating June 2027), based in New York City.
 I build production software while working full-time as a Case Manager at NYC's Department of Homeless Services.

 ---